All Episodes

 We'll be right back.

-Where else are you gonna find this kind of sharp on the spot, instantaneous analysis off the top of the host's head without a guest, nowhere.
+Where else are you going to find this kind of sharp, on-the-spot, instantaneous analysis off the top of the host's head without a guest?

 Back in just a second.

-Uh many of you see it on podcast the day before it airs on the radio via via via video podcast download.
+Today's morning update, many of you see it on podcasts the day before it airs on the radio via video podcast download.

 It was a forerunner to today's New York Times lead editorial.